 Ocean view (Gulf view in Destin) can mean a lot of different things to people.
 If you are truly concerned with the view, make sure you are able to see a picture clearly marked “view from the balcony or patio.”
 Often times, a peek-a-boo view will be considered a “gulf view” but will require a visit to the chiropractor to reset your neck after straining to see the Gulf.
 Don’t let unmet expectations ruin a perfectly good vacation.

-Over 300 parking spaces, beach wheelchairs, covered picnic pavilions, restroom facilities, grills, and campsites.
+Over 300 parking spaces, beach wheelchairs, ADA accessible, covered picnic pavilions, restroom facilities, grills, and campsites.
 Family-friendly.
 Learn more…

 Protected waters good for swimming and snorkeling with 27 parking spaces, showers and overlooks the east pass, restrooms coming soon.
 Learn more…